 The state voter turnout data for 2004, 2008, 2012, and 2016 is from The United States Elections Project by Michael P. McDonald, available under a CC-BY with exception license, and was accessed on January, 23rd 2020.
 Land area for each county and state are from the US Census 2019 TIGER counties shapefile.

-In the following map, we’re showcasing the data available in the tileset using our Storytelling Template.
-Remix this yourself on Glitch.
+In this example map we showcase the data available in the tileset using our Storytelling Template.

 Explore tips for analyzing data from the past four presidential elections.
 Read the Deep dive into our new election tilesets.